 - Free money!!
 Private finance needs to be repaid, at a competitive long-term rate of return. - Shifting risks to the private sector can be a good idea for the public sector, with or without private finance - But they are not a substitute for adequate funding.

 Arizona's P3 Law - you are going to need it

-Eligibility: enhanced, upgraded or new roads, rail, transit, and facilities Types of partnerships: design/build all the way to design/build/finance/operate/maintain.
+Eligibility: enhanced, upgraded or new roads, rail, transit, and facilities design/build/finance/operate/maintain.
 Very flexible.